jlarmstrongiv/tracecamp-winter-2020/curriculum/day-3/README.md

 // if you wanted to display the word cheese to the console... console.log(favoriteToppings[0])
 ```

-(let's dive in and see what it takes to call an api ([start nextjs project](https://github.com/jlarmstrongiv/tracecamp-winter-2020/blob/main/reference/setting_up_a_project.md) and do kanye.rest demo)

-lookup axios call react, copy paste, use kanye.rest link

-console.log inside the .then() - it worked! but it won't stop!!! explain useEffect;

-now explain promises and whatnot)

 A promise is what it sounds like, an IOU, or a placeholder.
 It's an object that says "hey, i'll be right back", and then when we get our API call, our promise says "i'm back!"
 More technically, a promise can exist in 3 states: Pending, Fulfilled, or Rejected.

 More on Async/Await: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await